Compressing Communication in Distributed Protocols: Introduction

 where ``Output of $\Adv(\Pi)$'' means the output of the protocol when executed in the presence of the adversary $\Adv$, ``Output of $\Pi$'' means the output of the protocol when executed honestly, and the probabilities are taken over the internal randomness of the parties.
 In addition, we say that a protocol $\Pi$ \emph{simulates} a protocol $\Pi'$ if the outcomes of the protocols are statistically close (when executed honestly) and their communication patterns are the same.

-Our main result is a generic communication compression theorem which, roughly speaking, states that $(t,\delta,s)$-statically (\resp adaptively) secure protocols in the above model \emph{do not} need ``long'' messages.
-Namely, we show that any secure protocol which sends arbitrary long messages can be simulated by a protocol which is almost as secure and sends short messages.
+Our main result is a generic communication compression theorem which, roughly speaking, states that $(t,\delta,s)$-statically (\resp adaptively) secure selection protocols \emph{do not} need ``long'' messages.
+Namely, we show that any secure selection protocol which sends arbitrarily long messages can be simulated by a protocol which is almost as secure and sends short messages.
 The loss in security is a negligible (denoted by $\negl$), namely, asymptotically smaller than any inverse polynomial function.

-\begin{theorem}[Main theorem --- informal] Any $(t,\delta,s)$-statically (\resp adaptively) secure $d$-round protocol that outputs $m$ bits (or more generally, has an output universe of size~$2^m$), can be simulated by a $d$-round $(t,\delta',s)$-statically (\resp adaptively) secure protocol, where $\delta' = \delta + \negl(n)$, and in which parties send random messages of length at most $m\cdot \polylog(n,d)$. \end{theorem}
+\begin{theorem}[Main theorem --- informal] Any $(t,\delta,s)$-statically (\resp adaptively) secure selection protocol that outputs $m$ bits (or more generally, has an output universe of size~$2^m$), can be simulated by a $(t,\delta',s)$-statically (\resp adaptively) secure selection protocol, where $\delta' = \delta + \negl(n)$ and parties send messages of length $\ell = m\cdot \polylog(n,d)$. \end{theorem}